pre63/lift.js/README.md

 # lift.js — Write less code.

 ## Introduction
 lift.js is a compact monad opinionated javascript library.
-It implements Just (Identity), Maybe, Valid (Validation) and a nice Monad factory.
-The unit comes with a lift function so you can add functionnality later in code to your monad.
-It's ment to be flexible and faster to use.
+It implements `Just` (Identity), `Maybe`, `Valid` (Validation) and a nice `Monad` factory.
+The `unit` comes with a `lift` function so you can add functionnality later in code to your monad.
+It's ment to be flexible and simple to use.
 It's written with es6 so it's less than 100 lines.

 ## Installation
 `lift.js` can be required directly for es next project or you can use the `lift-min.js` for all legacy applications.